Sixth College: Experiential Learning Conference

 The Experiential Learning Conference is a biannual event occurring in early Winter quarter (late January), and is free and open to the public.
 The first conference was organizers by former acting Provost Jim Lin and Director Diane Forbes Berthoud, and hosted jointly by Sixth College and Warren College on January 26, 2012, in the Cross Cultural Center located in Price Center East.
 The theme of the inaugural conference was Education in Action: Mobilizing the next generation for social reform.
 Over 165 presenters participated in panels, with representation from multiple universities in San Diego and across the UC Community.
-Notable presenters included David Kirsh, Lev Manovich, High Tech High, Gompers Preparatory Academy.
+Notable presenters included David Kirsh and Lev Manovich.